HomeProgrammesNursingBachelor of Nursing

 Note: Before commencement of first clinical placement all learners must supply a current Comprehensive First Aid certificate.

-The Head of School may require learners to provide additional information before admission is confirmed.
+The Academic Portfolio Manager may require learners to provide additional information before admission is confirmed.

 Applicants under 20 years of age: